 - In another bowl combine starter and egg.
 Add the wet mixture all at once to dry mixture.
 Using a fork, stir just until moistened.
+Do not overmix.

 - Turn out onto lightly floured surface.
 If the dough is too sticky add flour until it becomes easier to handle.
 Add cranberries and fold in carefully, using two spoons.